gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env_bash.md

 To load the kubectl configuration script in your current shell session:
 $ eval "$(gardenctl kubectl-env bash)"

+To load the kubectl configuration for each bash session add the following line at the end of the ~/.bashrc file:

+    eval "$(gardenctl kubectl-env bash)"

+You will need to start a new shell for this setup to take effect.

 ```
 gardenctl kubectl-env bash [flags]